 Sunday was the only time we’ve hiked Kennedy Peak in the afternoon.
 Adam and I tend to be morning hikers — it helps us avoid the crowds.
 But, the light is definitely prettier in the afternoon on Kennedy Peak.
 If you hike it in the morning, the sun shines right in your face at the summit.
 That makes it hard to appreciate the great view, and makes it nearly impossible to get any decent photos.

 This is one of our favorite hikes.
 This hike is not very steep and the payoff is wonderful.
 This is a good multi-use trail, since there are campsites and good footing for horses.
 There are a couple of campsites at the beginning of the trail, near the road.
 The nicest campsites are further up the trail.
 Once you are on the fire tower trail, you will find a couple of places where you can have some nice lookouts over the valley and the Shenandoah River.
 From some points, you can see several bends in the River.
 Once you reach the top, there is an observation tower where you can chill for a while before heading back down.

 If you are into geocaching, there are a few in the area:

 Be sure to visit Camp Roosevelt a little north further on the road.
 This is a great spot for a picnic.

-- Difficulty – 2.5.
-The trail for the first two miles is usually either flat or gentle rolling terrain.
+- Difficulty – 3.
+The trail for the first miles is moderately uphill.
+The next two miles are either flat or gentle rolling terrain.
 The last third of a mile up to the observation tower is steeper, but very manageable.

 - Trail Conditions – 3.
 The trail is well-maintained, but there are a lot of rocks, so you’ll need to watch where you step.